Frequently Asked Questions

 Access to Contacts, Calendar, and Reminders

-When you first launch Curio, OS X will ask if Curio can have permission to access your Contacts.
+When you first launch Curio, the OS may ask if Curio can have permission to access your Contacts, Calendar, and Reminders.

-We use the Contacts framework to find out who "me" is, so we can populate your Curio project’s Resources inspector with your name and email to use as a default resource.
+Curio uses the Contacts framework so it can populate your project’s Resources inspector with your name and email to use as a default resource.